KE-UniLiv/IDEA2/README.md

 ## LLMs and Hyperparameters 🤖

-Both `Gemini` and TODO `GPT` models are supported for the extraction of competency questions from [schemas and XML definitions](#schemas-and-xml-definitions-).
+Both `Gemini` and TODO `GPT` models are supported for the extraction of CQs from [schemas and XML definitions](#schemas-and-xml-definitions-).
 The temperature hyperparameter can be given to the model which relates to how creative the LLM is allowed to be in its response.
 The outputs for LLMs are given as both plain `.txt` files and `.jsonld` files, the former giving an easy way to quickly view a set of generated CQs, the latter allowing for more context and structure.

 Please ensure that you have access to the model you require through your API key(s), or you may recieve errors.